winitzki/lamonte-jexer-wikis/jexer-images.md

 The most widely supported image format for ECMA48-type terminals (DEC VT series, xterm, other terminal emulators) is sixel, a palette-based format with a typical limit of 256-1024 colors.
-Sixel encoding is expensive in both CPU and bandwidth, and the color palette does not generalize well to all kinds of images.
+Sixel encoding is expensive in both CPU and bandwidth, and a single color palette does not generalize well to all kinds of images.
 Jexer therefore desires a 24-bit color image format to overcome these limitations.

 A group including developers of several widely-used terminal emulators